 4. Milk (2008)

-Directed by Gus Van Sant, this biopic on Harvey Milk is simply a masterpiece for its cinematic and very important educational aspect that shares a historical moment of the past, still very much alive in the present days.
+Directed by Gus Van Sant, this biopic on Harvey Milk is simply a masterpiece for its cinematic and very important educational aspect that shares a historical moment of the past, which is still very much alive in the present days.
 Milk was an American, a gay rights activist who reached a milestone in the history of homosexual repression and limitation by fighting for equality and change.
-His battle leads him to be the first-ever openly gay individual to be elected to public office, in this case in California.
-Intelligently handled, it is an inspiring movie lead by an incredible lead performance by Sean Penn and a great story construction filled with variety, depth, strength and energy that finishes off its whole with a push, encouraging our society forward.
+His battle leads him to be the first-ever openly gay individual to be elected to public office, in this case, California.
+Intelligently handled, it is an inspiring movie lead by an incredible lead performance by Sean Penn and a great story construction filled with variety, depth, strength and energy.

 Read More: Best Holocaust Movies on Netflix